svbygoibear/go-deps-with-glide/readme.md

 - Lets you define dependencies per project.
 - Looks at dependencies from a repository level instead of a package level, reducing complexity.
 - Allows you to keep track of dependencies via the `glide.lock` file and lets you specify dependencies via the `glide.yaml` file.
+- The dependency tree is handled recursively.

 ### Cons
 - Does not make use of anything set in `$GOPATH` - only dependencies in your `vendor` folder.
 - When using `glide update github.com/labstack/echo` you can't specify which version number.
+See [this](https://github.com/Masterminds/glide/issues/252) issue.
 - To specify version specific updates, you need there to be a release specific tag `glide update https://github.com/labstack/echo/releases/tag/v3.2.1` which not all projects have.

 ## Setting Up